MichaelCurrin/dev-cheatsheets/cheatsheets/ruby/install-and-upgrade.md

 ### User gems

-When install with `gem install GEM --user-install`.
+When installing with `gem install GEM --user-install`.

 - Ruby 3:
     ```